prometheusresearch/htsql/doc/reference.rst

 every operator and function have different rules how to treat untyped values.
 However the content of the literal is never examined when determining its data type.
-It is possible to explicitly specify the type of an unquoted literal by applying a *cast* operator.
+It is possible to explicitly specify the type of an unquoted literal by applying a *cast* function.

 .. htsql:: /{string('2010-04-15'), date('2010-04-15')}